taulukointipalvelut/utab-core/README.md

 ## Attention

+1. All return values from database functions can be treated as Promise objects

+1. All callbacks should take (error, retval[s]) as arguments

 1. You should prohibit using the same tournament name.

 1. Expected total round num is 1 ~ 6.